danehansen/display/README.md

 Adds the event listeners for mouseOver and mouseOut.
 * __deactivate__()
 Removes the event listeners for mouseOver and mouseOut.
 Call this method if you no longer want to use the instance or wish to dispose of it.

+#ForwardForward#

+__Inheritance__ : ForwardForward > Sprite > Object

+A class designed to quickly make an animated sprite play forward to a given frame on mouse over, and then continue to the end and back to the first frame on mouse out.
+Great for rollover states on buttons.
+This class depends on TweenLite.js which is available at <http://greensock.com/> as well as Sprite.js.
+Instantiating it is almost exactly like its parent class, Sprite, minus the loop argument in the constructor as a ForwardForward instance is designed to utilize a looping sprite sheet.

+##Public Properties##

+* __element__ : Element
+[Read-only] DOM Element manipulated.
+* __frameRate__ : unit
+The rate per second at which the sprite will play through.

+##Public Methods##

+* __ForwardForward__(element:Element, columns:uint, totalFrames:uint, overFrame:uint, frameRate:uint = 60)
+Constructor.
+* __activate__()
+Adds the event listeners for mouseOver and mouseOut.
+* __deactivate__()
+Removes the event listeners for mouseOver and mouseOut.
+Call this method if you no longer want to use the instance or wish to dispose of it.
+* __overFrame__(value:uint):*
+Gets or sets the sprite’s mouse over frame.
+This would be a uint somewhere in between your sprite’s first and last frames that the instance would settle on, until moused out.